-If domain setup in place on your network, allowed remote desktop users work according to group policy and permissions.
-By default local administrators group, and remote desktop users group have rights to connect Remote desktop.
-Make sure the user name you are trying to connect windows 7 is in appropriate access group.
+If domain (Active directory) setup is in place, the access of remote desktop connectivity works according to the group policy and permissions.
+Make sure that the user name you are trying to connect a Windows computer is in the appropriate access group.

-All services related to Remote desktop are disabled in windows 7 by default.
-Once you enable remote desktop (as mentioned in first step),three services will start automatically in windows 7 computer.
-These services should be up and run to give access remote desktop connection and users.
-If you can’t Connect Remote Desktop to Windows 7, then you must check theses services also.
+All services related to Remote desktop connections are disabled by default.
+Once you enable remote desktop (as mentioned in the first step) access, these three services will start automatically.
+These services should be up and running all the time to accept the incoming remote desktop connection.
+If you can’t connect RDP to a Windows 10, then you must check these services also.

 Go to Computer management, then Services.
-Look for following services and make sure it’s started.
+Look for following services and make sure they are running.